Editorial Board and Contributors

 Hazel Beevers

 Hazel Beevers is a creative consultant, writer, editor, photographer and lecturer.
 She co-runs The Literary Platform, and was managing editor of The Lit Issue 4 and The Tilt.
-She writes fiction in her increasingly rare spare time, recently being named 2022 winner of Spread the Word’s ‘City of Home’ short story competition.
-She is a mother of one.
+She writes fiction in her increasingly rare spare time, and was named a winner of Spread the Word’s ‘City of Home’ short story competition.
+She is a mother of two.

 Anna Kiernan